SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 With the [SCS flavor standard v3](https://docs.scs.community/standards/scs-0100-v3-flavor-naming), the formerly mandatory flavors with disk have been downgraded to recommended.
-Operators still should provide them for best portability of apps written against older SCS standards, but they are no longer required to in order to be able to achieve the SCS-compatible certification on the IaaS layer.
+Operators still should provide them for the best portability of apps written against older SCS standards, but they are no longer required to in order to be able to achieve the SCS-compatible certification on the IaaS layer.
 We recommend developers to use the diskless flavors and allocate root disks dynamically.